White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Language Agency Classification (LAC) Dataset Construction

 In order to ensure the quality of data generation by ChatGPT, we invite two expert human annotators to label the generated dataset.
 Both human annotators are native English speakers, and volunteered to participate in this study.
 Each generated sentence is labeled as ``agentic'', ``communal'', or ``neutral''.
 We add in the ``neutral'' choice during the annotation process to account for ambiguous cases, where the text could be neither agentic nor communal, or contain similar levels of agency and communality.
 Incomplete sentences and meaningless texts are marked as ``na'' and later removed from the labeled dataset.
 Table \ref{human-annotation-instruction} provides full human annotator instructions for the language agency labeling task.

-\subsubsection{Post-processing}
+\subsection{Post-processing}

 After the completion of human annotation on the language classification dataset, we conduct post-processing of the data by removing invalid data entries and aligning annotator agreements.
 We first remove all entries that are marked as ``na'' by either human annotator.
 Then, since the sentences are obtained by prompting ChatGPT to generate agentic or communal paraphrases, we treat the output categories as ChatGPT's labeling of the data and align these labels with that of human annotators.
-For most cases where a majority vote exists, we utilize the label with the most votes as the gold label in the final dataset.
-For very few cases where both human annotators provide a distinct and different label from ChatGPT's labeling, we invite a third human annotator to determine the final label in the dataset.
+For most cases where a majority vote exists, we utilize majority voting to determine the gold label in the final dataset.
+For very few cases where both human annotators provide a distinct and different label from ChatGPT's labeling, we invite a third expert annotator to determine the final label in the dataset.